 Thailand has a reputation for scams, crime and drugs and therefore travellers need to keep to be careful.
 It must be remembered that there are very severe penalties for drugs smuggling in all SE Asian countries, the execution by Indonesia of 5 foreign drug smugglers in June 2015 is a timely reminder.
 There is a risk of terrorism in Indonesia, the Philipinnes and Thailand.
 Its a growing probelm across the globe, our one piece of advise would be to avoid busy nightclubs if you are in a countries where terrorism is an issue.

 Thailand remains politically unstable and is now governed by the military.
 On a simplistic level the country is split between those who support the Shinawatra dynasty - the 'Red shirts', who are in the majority, rural based and in the north and those in the more traditional elements of society; military, judiciary, supporters of the Royal Family.
 This group second is broadly known as the 'Yellow Shirts' and who power base is Bangkok.
 On 20 May 2014 the Army declared Martial law, followed by a full army take over on 22 May.
 There are signs that the military are delaying elections which may not take place until 2017.
-Objective continues to be concerned over the continued threat of a terrorist attack against tourists in Thailand, a number of incidents have ocurred, 4 local people were killed & 12 foreigners were wounded, in bomb attacks in Phuket and Hua Hin on 12 August 2016 & further attacks are expected.
+Objective continues to be concerned over the continued threat of a terrorist attack against tourists in Thailand, a number of incidents have ocurred, 4 local people were killed & 12 foreigners were wounded, in bomb attacks in Phuket and Hua Hin on 12 August 2016 & further attacks may well occur.
 Whilst to date Islamist attacks have been generally confined to the southern provinces, intelligence assessments are warning of the threat of further attacks against the major cities and popular beach resorts.
 Objective would urge travellers to avoid very popular nightclubs and restaurants in the most popular beach resorts.
 The threat of terrorism by seperatist will remain in the 3 southern states, approx 60,000 Thai troops are deployed in this area and whilst attacks are directed against security forces tourist should adhere to FCO advice and avoid the area.
-A bomb in Bangkok on 17 Aug 2015 killed 20 people, no claim of responcility has been made, intial suggesting is it maybe politically motivated and not by Islamsit insurgents.
 Be aware that the Monarchy is held in very high regard and open criticism is likely to result in a prison sentence.
 On 13 Oct 2016 King Bhomibol died.
 Crown Prince Maha Vajiralongkorn was proclaimed the new King on 01 Dec 2016.
 During this transition peroid it is recommended that travellers dress modesty with dark colours and adhere to mourning dress codes in urban centres.
 Away from security, we strongly advised travellers not to have tattoos done in Thailand or elsewhere in SE Asia following numerous stories of people contracting HIV and other blood related diseases/infections.
 High tension and occasionally fighting still ongoing along the Thailand/Cambodia border, travellers are advised to avoid the area of land near to the Preah Vihear Temple, the temple ruins currently remains closed to tourists and tension remains high in this area.
 Within Laos there have been an number of incidents of local and tourisit being attacked and robbed in the Vang Vieng area.
 In the past Vang Vieng was very popular with gap travelers, less so now.
 The government has responded by increasing police presence, expect to see some police checkpoints.

 We urge travellers to consider going to Burma/Myammar, the country is moving slowly towards a more democratic and should be visted before mass tourism arrives.
 Those travellers who have gone to Burma have loved it and we would strongly urge a visit.
 However its a country that is still emerging from military rule and isolation for 50 years.
 In November The NLD party led by Aung San Suu Kyi won the election and the pace of change is likely to increase although the military will still have enormous influence.
 The new president, Htin Kyaw, a colleague of Aung San Suu Kyi, was sworn in in on 14 March 2016.
 In addition, there are numerous tribal, religious and regional unrest in many parts of the country, especially in the western Rakhine province where clashed have occurred between Muslims and Buddhists.
 Many travellers report getting sick in Burma, the standards of hygiene are generally poorer than elsewhere in SE Asia.
 There are many landmines in the eastern border with Thailand, there are few crossing points and this area should be avoided.